The Learning Center

 In 2010, PBR launched a new brew in China called Pabst Blue Ribbon 1844, which is the year the brewing company was founded in Milwaukee.
 This was a different brew from what is offered in the states and is marketed as a world class lager with the company comparing it to Scotch whisky, French Brandy, and Bordeaux wine.

-China is the world’s largest market for beer, and Pabst Blue Ribbon took advantage of this by introducing their product in a new market that is unfamiliar with the brand’s reputation for cheap beer.
+China is the world’s largest market for beer, and Pabst Blue Ribbon took advantage of this by successfully introducing a rebrand of their product in a new market that is unfamiliar with the its reputation for cheap beer.
 A win for Pabst Blue Ribbon and a win for beer drinkers, I’d like to drink.

 Burberry is a luxury fashion brand in the U.K. that became associated with “chav” (antisocial youth stereotype) and football hooligan culture.
 In the U.K., this typically means unruly soccer fans loyal to a particular team or club.
 The association between Burberry clothing and hooliganism was so bad that some pubs banned the clothing line.